kushagratheprogrammer/Aurora/README.md

 Acknowledgements
 ----------------

-* Kaustub Karkare, creator of Aurora Online Judge from which this version was derived.
+* Kaustubh Karkare, creator of Aurora Online Judge from which this version was derived.
 * Siddhartha Sahu, created functions.php which is extensively used for database interaction.

 License